Documentation, dev teams, and the Definition of Done

 There’s been much discussion, especially over the last year, about developer documentation: is it important, how important, and in which context.

-And while we at Swimm have always known that documentation is important, GitHub’s 2021 State of the Octoverse answered these questions in no uncertain terms: Yes, developer documentation is important.
+And while we at Swimm have always known that documentation is important, GitHub’s 2021 State of the Octoverse report answered these questions in no uncertain terms: Yes, developer documentation is important.
 According to GitHub’s report, developers see about a 50% productivity boost with easy-to-source documentation.

 And, while such an overwhelming productivity increase is good enough reason on its own to start prioritizing documentation, the report goes on to indicate that documentation has even greater benefits.
 The impact of documentation in building trust and creating a strong organizational culture gives it added importance in the context of onboarding new developers and maintaining ongoing internal information flow.